ryo666-6/FintoS/README.md

-# meditation-app
+# FintoS
-Meditation app tutorial
+This stands for 'Falling into Something'.